#1 Scorpion Removal in Phoenix and Mesa

 There are many species of scorpions that are found in the state of Arizona.
 There is, however, one species of scorpion in the United States that is classified as potentially deadly; and it is very common throughout the state.
 There are two main distinguishing factors to identifying a bark scorpion:

 1) It is the only scorpion in Maricopa County that climbs.
-It can climb pretty much any surface, with the exception of clean glass and clean plastic.
+It can climb pretty much any surface, except for clean glass and clean plastic.

 2) Bark scorpions curls its tail and lays it flat against its body.
 This allows them to squeeze into tiny narrow cracks.
 This scorpion can enter homes and buildings through a crack that is equivalent to the width of a credit card.